niyaan21/thereportgenscholar/src/README.md

 Foss AI is continuously evolving.
 Here are some of the exciting capabilities on our roadmap:

 *   **Multi-language Support:** Capabilities to conduct research, process inputs, and generate reports in a variety of languages.
-(Placeholder UI exists).
 *   **Custom Report Templates:** Ability for users to create, save, and share report templates tailored to specific academic fields, journal requirements, or organizational standards.
 *   **Research Timeline Visualization:** Interactive tools to create and visualize research project timelines, milestones, and progress.
 (Placeholder UI exists).
 *   **Research Network Visualization:** Tools to map and explore connections between researchers, published papers, institutions, and key topics within a field.